Preparation and Stability of Standard Reference Air Mixtures

 Weather and wind trajectories

 In general the site experiences clean well mixed air from western North America, and beyond that from the North Pacific Ocean.
-The daily averaged wind speed and direction, from 1990 to 1997 (Figure 3) shows that wind direction is predominantly from the west with more variable direction and weaker winds during the summer months.
+The daily averaged wind speed and direction (Figure 3) shows that wind is predominantly from the west with more variable direction and weaker winds during the summer months.
 Some spring and summer days have short periods of local up slope easterly sourced air with a component of relatively polluted metropolitan air.
 This is very evident from high concentrations of correlated CO and CO2.
 It is common for winter winds to average 5-10 meters per second.

 Figure 4 shows back trajectories at the filling site.
 These trajectories are averages from 1993 to 1997 and are divided into 6 of the most common patterns.
 All are predominantly from the west with spring and summer showing more continental air as compared to the longer winter trajectories.
 At present, trajectories can be observed on the ESRL web site.